gorlapraveen/The-Learning-Documentation-Project/docs/Linux_Standard_CLI_options.md

 ## Standard Command Line : Table of Long Options

 Here is a table of long options used by GNU programs.
 It is surely incomplete, but we aim to list all the options that a new program might want to be compatible with.
-If you use names not already in the table, please send bug-standards@gnu.org a list of them, with their meanings, so we can update the table.
+If you use names not already in the table, please send bug-standards@gnu.org a list of them, with their meanings, so that GNU(FSF) will add your new names will be appended to the existing list.

 ‘after-date’